Use Cases/DevOps Agents

 Risks in DevOps AI agents

-Infrastructure changes
+Infrastructure damage

 Uncontrolled modifications to cloud resources, Kubernetes deployments, and database schemas.
+One Terraform mishap destroyed an entire production stack.

-Shell command policy example
+Shell command policies

 policies: